lopter/lightsd/docs/first-steps.rst

    examples/lightsc.py

-From there a ``c`` variable has been initialized for you, this a small object let you directly execute commands on your bulb:
+From there, a ``c`` variable has been initialized for you: this small object lets you directly execute commands on your bulb:

 For example toggle your lights again:

 .. code-block:: python